 Annoyingly, it doesn’t remember any adjustments you make when alternating between its six pre-set colour profiles, resulting in a lot of unnecessary fiddling when you switch modes.
 Cinema was by far the most accurate one of the lot, so I’d stick with that if you want to keep things simple.
 If you suffer from eye strain, you’ll also appreciate Asus’ various ultra-low blue light options.
 This will have a natural knock-on effect on the monitor’s colour accuracy, but your eyes will thank you for it after a late-night Destiny 2 raid.

 There are also cheaper 24in 144Hz monitors out there, too, such as Acer’s Predator XB240H, which costs £215.
 I can’t vouch for its image quality, but it goes to show how much of a premium you’re paying for that extra G-Sync support.
-Sadly, you’re looking at paying at least £350 for a G-Sync-enabled monitor, so in that sense the PG248Q’s price isn’t too out of the ordinary (and of course it might be cheaper come Black Friday later this month).
-Personally, the extra 36Hz and additional HDMI port you get with Asus’ PG248Q over that £350 AOC G2460PG is probably worth the extra money, but I’ll be testing the AMD FreeSync version of AOC’s G-Sync monitor, the G2460PF, very soon, so I’ll be able to give you a better idea about its overall image quality over the next couple of weeks.
+Sadly, you’re looking at paying at least £350 for a G-Sync-enabled monitor, such as AOC’s G2460PG, so in that sense the PG248Q’s price isn’t too out of the ordinary.
+Personally, the extra 36Hz and additional HDMI port you get with Asus’ PG248Q over that AOC is probably worth the extra money, especially since its AMD FreeSync cousin, the AOC G2460PF, is currently our best gaming monitor of choice in the 24in category.